 - You must not be restricted from osu! when signing up for this program in any role.
 If you got yourself into a situation like this we do not deem you as suitable for participating in a program of this nature.

-- You have to inform an Organizer or Helper before any longer absences.
-Organizers and Helpers keep track of the activity between each Mentor/Mentee pairing, so if one of them is absent for a longer timespan countermeasures can be taken.
+- You have to inform an Organizer before any longer absences.
+Organizers keep track of the activity between each Mentor/Mentee pairing, so if one of them is absent for a longer timespan countermeasures can be taken.
 Not informing anyone about your absence can get you excluded from the current cycle.

 - The only roles that are mutually exclusive are mentor and mentee within the same gamemode.
-This means any other combination such as Helper/Mentee, Helper/Mentor are valid within one gamemode.
+This means any other combination such as Organizer/Mentee, Organizer/Mentor are valid within one gamemode.
 This also means that the combination of osu!-Mentee and osu!catch-Mentor are valid as well.